Traveling to Hawaii? Here's what to know about the Maui fire.

 For its part, American Airlines said on Thursday that it planned to operate all scheduled flights to and from Maui.
 The airline is also allowing customers whose travel is affected by the wildfires to rebook without fees or to cancel and receive a full refund.

-Some would-be visitors to Maui said on X, the social media platform formerly known as Twitter, that they wanted outright refunds from airlines, as opposed to the option to rebook within a short time frame, given the extent of devastation the wildfires have caused.
+Some would-be visitors to Maui said on X, the social media platform formerly known as Twitter, that they wanted outright refunds from airlines, as opposed to the option of rebooking within a short time frame.
+Given the extent of devastation the wildfires have caused, it may be some time before travelers may want to rebook.

 Southwest Airlines said it had added flights between islands and back to the mainland U.S. "to keep people and supplies moving."
 Some fares from Maui to the mainland U.S. are under $100.